Lewislou/SENUCLS/README.md

 ```
 python prediction2svs.py # change input file name in the codes
 ```
+## Evaluation:
+To calculate the metrics used in this paper, run the command:
+- type classification: `python compute_stats.py --mode=type --pred_dir='pred_dir' --true_dir='true_dir'`

 ## Citation

-If any part of this code is used, please give appropriate citation to our paper. <br />
+If any part of this code is used, please give appropriate citations to our paper. <br />

 BibTex entry: <br />
 ```